DecodePlaymaker/ultraWeather/README.md

 ## Resource:

-Use open weather to help retreat API for weather from different cites (https://openweathermap.org/forecast5)
+Use open weather to help retreat API for weather from different cites and the website also provided me with a key that apply in my javascript code.
+ (https://openweathermap.org/forecast5)